hjgode/TotalFreedomDataEdit/TotalFreedomRegex/doc/usage.md

     a.c			matches an 'a' followed by any symbol followed by a literal 'c'
-	.*			matches anything (even nothing), the asterisk is a quantifier (match as much, can be nothing)
+	.*			matches anything (even nothing), the asterisk is a quantifier (match as much, can be nothing), does not match control chars except for white space chars .+			matches anything (at least one), the plus is a quantifier, does not match 				control chars except for white space chars
-	.+			matches anything (at least one), the plus is a quantifier (match as much, but at least one time)
+				(match as much, but at least one time)
 	*           match no or many times
 	+           match one or many times